jswymer/mydoctest/articles/marketing-how-create-opportunities.md

-<properties pageTitle="How to: Create Sales Opportunities | Project “Madeira”"
+<properties pageTitle="How to: Create Sales Opportunities | Financials"
-    description="Describes how to create sales opportunities on contacts in Project “Madeira”" services="project-madeira"
+    description="Describes how to create sales opportunities on contacts in Financials" services="project-madeira"
     documentationCenter=""
     authors="jswymer"